-11 Men Ariana Grande Has Dated, Including New Rumored Boyfriend Ethan Slater
+11 Men Ariana Grande Has Dated, Including New Boyfriend Ethan Slater

-Ariana Grande, a lyrical genius when it comes to all things sex and romance, has quite a romantic history herself that includes fellow stars and, reportedly, a soon-to-be ex-husband.
+Ariana Grande, a lyrical genius when it comes to all things sex and romance, has quite a romantic history herself that includes fellow stars and an ex-husband.
 Back in 2021, the singer tied the knot with luxury real estate agent Dalton Gomez during a "tiny and intimate" ceremony with their closest friends and family.
-While the pair have largely kept their relationship under wraps since then, news of a reported split has thrust it back into the spotlight.
+While the pair largely kept their relationship under wraps, news of a split has thrust it back into the spotlight.

-Grande and Gomez first confirmed their relationship in May 2020 with the former and Justin Bieber's "Stuck With U" music video, which showed the then-couple couple isolating together at her home in Los Angeles.
+Grande and Gomez first confirmed their relationship in May 2020 with the former and Justin Bieber's "Stuck With U" music video, which showed the then-couple isolating together at her home in Los Angeles.
 Fast forward to July 17, People confirmed that the pair had separated after two years of marriage, with a source claiming the breakup happened earlier this year.
-The insider added that since then, the two "have been quietly and lovingly working on their friendship."
-Reps for Grande did not respond to POPSUGAR's request for comment and Gomez's reps could not be reached.
+The former couple settled their divorce in October, per People.

-Though Grande isn't afraid to turn the gushy details of her relationships into hit songs, in more recent years, she's become very private about the dynamics of her romantic life, rarely speaking about her exes or estranged husband publicly outside of her music.
+Though Grande isn't afraid to turn the gushy details of her relationships into hit songs, in more recent years, she's become very private about the dynamics of her romantic life, rarely speaking about her exes or ex-husband publicly outside of her music.

 Ahead, these are all the guys Grande has been linked to over the years.